ericd-1qbit/the_temple/machine_learning/algorithms/deeplift.md

 ## Claimed Advantages

-  \item zero gradients still allow for propagation of importance score
+- zero gradients still allow for propagation of importance score
-  \item avoid discontinuity artifacts in gradient calculations
+- avoid discontinuity artifacts in gradient calculations
-  \item positive and negative contributions to importance separated - reveal dependencies missed by other methods
+- positive and negative contributions to importance separated - reveal dependencies missed by other methods